-Course Content:
+Course Description:

+This is a course in basic principles of physics for physics, mathematics, and engineering majors with 4-hour credit lecture class.
 The course is an introduction to the topics: vectors, motion, velocity, acceleration, motion diagram, the laws of motion, forces of friction, work, kinetic energy, potential energy, energy conservation, momentum and impulse, collisions, rotational motion, torque, and other physical properties of matters including states of matters, thermodynamics, vibrations and waves if time permits.
-There will be a few omissions.
+There might be a few omissions due to unexpected conditions.
 This course will help students to understand and learn various physical concepts by what students will be able to develop skills in solving problems that require lots of practice.